 By the time you graduate from high school, you have spent an astonishing amount of time in the classroom and even more time studying and doing homework after school hours.
 No wonder that taking a gap year between high school and college is becoming an increasingly popular decision.
 But did you know that universities are also actively encouraging students to take a gap year?

 We’ll tell you all about it, hold on tight!
-We will walk you through the possible gains and the process of asking your college for a deferral, as well as the process of picking the right gap year program and applying for one.
+We will walk you through the benefits and the process of asking your college for a deferral, before handing you some tips for picking the right gap year program and having a seamless transition between your gap year and going back to college.

 A gap year is a semester or year of experiential learning.
 Students will take a break from studying for a certain amount of time to pursue their other interests, dreams and passions.
 During this time, they learn more about themselves, their ambitions and the world around them.